Malekaia/NoGit/README.md

 # NoGit
-A simple python script to prevent the unnecessary repetition of the "git" keyword.
+A simple python script to prevent the unnecessary repetition of the "git" keyword, made in response to [this question](https://stackoverflow.com/q/56505000/10415695) and ported from [this answer](https://stackoverflow.com/a/56528842/10415695).

 ### Documentation: